makarov-m/Ruoka/README.md

 ```
 Where <YOUR_PATH> is your local path and <YOUR_IP> is your public inctance IP.

-After that you need to create folders and install dependencies.
+After that you need to create folders:
 ```bash
 # in EC2 terminal
 sudo -i